enzk0/obsidian-notes/3rd Year 2nd Sem/3rd 2nd/PHILO 25/3 - Arguments on the Existence of God.md

 ### William Paley
 ---
 - English Angelican priest, theologian, moral philosopher
-- A writer on christianity, ethics, and science
+- A writer on Christianity, ethics, and science
-- Has own standard exposition in english theology of the teleological argument for the existence of God
+- Has own standard exposition in English theology of the teleological argument for the existence of God

 ### Classical Design Argument
 ---
 - teleological argument